 The Development Ministry steers strategy, two large development agencies execute

-The coalition dynamics of Germany’s political landscape form an important backdrop to the country’s development strategy and policy.
-Germany currently has a coalition government made up of Chancellor Merkel’s conservative Christian Democratic Union (CDU), its Bavarian sister party, the Christian Social Union (CSU), and the Social Democrats (SPD).
-Under the cabinet leadership of the Chancellor, the Federal Ministry for Economic Cooperation and Development (BMZ) sets development priorities; BMZ is led by the Minister for Development, Gerd Müller (CSU).
-The next federal elections will take place in September 2017.
+Germany is governed by a renewed ‘Grand Coalition’ made up of Chancellor Angela Merkel’s center-right Christian Democratic Union (CDU) and its Bavarian sister party, the Christian Social Union (CSU), and the center-left Social Democrats (SPD).
+Under the leadership and overall guidance of the Chancellor, the Federal Ministry for Economic Cooperation and Development (BMZ) sets development priorities.
+BMZ has been led by Development Minister Gerd Müller (CSU) since 2013.

 GERMANY'S DEVELOPMENT COOPERATION SYSTEM

 Germany’s two major state-owned development agencies, GIZ and KfW, play key roles in Germany’s policy development, priority setting, and implementation.
 Both operate under the political supervision of BMZ: